ntnhut/LeetSolve/docs/source/Hash_Table/03_H_1695_Maximum_Erasure_Value_int.md

 2. It initializes the `maxSum` variable to the value of `sum[0]`, which represents the maximum sum found so far.

-3. An unordered map called `position` is created to store the position (index) of each element in `nums`.
-This map is used to keep track of the most recent position where each element was encountered.
+3. An unordered map `position` is created to store the position (index) of each element in `nums`.
+This map keeps track of the most recent position where each element was encountered.

 4. The initial position of the first element, `nums[0]`, is set to `0` in the `position` map.

-5. The `start` variable is initialized to `-1`, which will be used to keep track of the starting index of the subarray with unique elements.
+5. The variable `start` is initialized to `-1`, which will be used to keep track of the starting index of the subarray with unique elements.

 6. The code enters a loop that iterates for each element in `nums` except the first one.

 7. The `sum` vector is updated with the cumulative sum up to the current element `nums[i]`.
-This is done to efficiently calculate the sum of any subarray later.
+This is done to calculate the sum of any subarray later efficiently.

 8. Inside the loop, the code checks if the current element `nums[i]` is already in the `position` map.
 If `nums[i]` is found in the `position` map, it means that this element has been encountered before.
 In this case, the code updates the `start` variable to be the maximum of its current value and the position of `nums[i]` from the `position` map.
-This is the sliding window technique to ensure that the subarray only contains unique elements.
+This sliding window technique ensures that the subarray only contains unique elements.

 9. The current position of `nums[i]` is updated in the `position` map.